Access is a relationship: Working with private landowners in BC

 Across BC, successful trail systems on private land are built on long-term relationships.

 In Rossland, the Kootenay Columbia Trail Society spent years securing permission for existing trails on private land.
-Rather than pushing for access everywhere, they focused on landowners open to collaboration, resulting in a strong, authorized trail network and lasting partnerships.
+Rather than pushing for access everywhere, they focused on landowners open to collaboration, which resulted in a strong, authorized trail network.

 In Cumberland, the United Riders of Cumberland has worked with multiple private landowners, including forestry companies, and the municipality to formalize access across a complex patchwork of land ownership.
 That collaboration helped turn an informal network into a recognized community asset.